yabinmeng/nosqlbench-build-docs/site/content/getting_started/02_scenarios.md

 this example, we use `cql-keyvalue` which is a pre-built workload that is packaged with NoSQLBench.

-`tags=phase:schema` tells NoSQLBench to run the op templates from a block that is tagged with `phase:schema`.
+`tags=block:schema` tells NoSQLBench to run the op templates from a block that is tagged with `block:schema`.
 In this example, that is the DDL portion of the `cql-keyvalue` workload.

 `...` should be the endpoint and authentication details that you used from the first example.